Spa Francorchamps Race Track

 Pouhon (Turns 10-11)

-• Corner type: High-speed left-hand double apex
+• Corner type: high-speed left-hand double apex

-• Braking point: Slight lift or dab of the brake before Turn 10.
+• Braking point: slight lift or dab of the brake before Turn 10.

-• Apex speed: Around 180-200 km/h (112-124 mph)
+• Apex speed: around 180-200 km/h (112-124 mph)

-• Tips: One of the most challenging corners at Spa.
+• Tips: one of the most challenging corners at Spa.
 Approach Pouhon with confidence but be cautious not to carry too much speed.
 Aim for a late apex in Turn 10 to set up Turn 11 smoothly.

 Spa Francorchamps Race Track